Serving Greater Edmonton, Sherwood Park, St. Albert, Edmonton

 After preparing the interior of the foundation wall where the straps will be installed, the contractor will cut the straps to a length that matches the full height of the wall, and saturates both the strap and the repair area with high-strength epoxy resin.
 After adhering the wetted strap into place on the wall, the contractor applies a final topcoat of epoxy resin to the strap.
 The resulting repair contours tightly to the wall, making it very unobtrusive compared to other repair techniques such as installing steel I-beams.
 Once the repair is complete, it can be concealed by paint or dry wall.

-As with any repair method, your trained and certified Foundation Supportworks contractor will be able to analyze your unique situation and recommend a solution that will bring you peace of mind for years to come.
+As with any repair method, your trained and authorized Foundation Supportworks contractor will be able to analyze your unique situation and recommend a solution that will bring you peace of mind for years to come.

 The combination of high-strength epoxy resin and carbon fiber strap material is —pound for pound—stronger than steel.
 The aerospace industry has come to rely on the light but strong characteristics of carbon fiber technology, and the U.S. Dept. of Defense uses the same strapping technique to reinforce bomb shelters.
 With this kind of a pedigree, the CarbonArmor® System allows homeowners to stabilize bowing foundations quickly and affordably.